sergviva/Aspose.Email-Documentation/java/developer-guide/working-with-exchange-ews-client/working-with-calendar-items-on-exchange-server/_index.md

 ## **Listing Appointments with Paging Support**
 The ListAppointments method exposed by the [IEWSClient](https://apireference.aspose.com/email/java/com.aspose.email/IEWSClient) API retrieves the complete list of appointments from the Exchange server.
 This may take time if there are a large number of appointments on the Exchange Server.
 The API provides overloaded methods of [listAppointments](https://apireference.aspose.com/email/java/com.aspose.email/IEWSClient#listAppointments\(\)) method that gives paging support to the operation.
 This can be used in different combinations with the querying feature as well.
 The following overloaded methods are available to list appointments from Exchange Server with Paging support.

-- AppointmentCollection IEWSClient.ListAppointments(int itemsPerPage).
+- AppointmentCollection IEWSClient.listAppointments(int itemsPerPage).
-- AppointmentCollection IEWSClient.ListAppointments(string folderUri, int itemsPerPage).
+- AppointmentCollection IEWSClient.listAppointments(String folderUri, int itemsPerPage).
-- AppointmentCollection IEWSClient.ListAppointments(MailQuery query, int itemsPerPage).
+- AppointmentCollection IEWSClient.listAppointments(MailQuery query, int itemsPerPage).
-- AppointmentCollection IEWSClient.ListAppointments(string folderUri, MailQuery query, int itemsPerPage).
+- AppointmentCollection IEWSClient.listAppointments(String folderUri, MailQuery query, int itemsPerPage).
-- AppointmentCollection IEWSClient.ListAppointments(int itemsPerPage, int itemOffset).
+- AppointmentCollection IEWSClient.listAppointments(int itemsPerPage, int itemOffset).
-- AppointmentCollection IEWSClient.ListAppointments(string folderUri, int itemsPerPage, int itemOffset).
+- AppointmentCollection IEWSClient.listAppointments(String folderUri, int itemsPerPage, int itemOffset).
-- AppointmentCollection IEWSClient.ListAppointments(MailQuery query, int itemsPerPage, int itemOffset).
+- AppointmentCollection IEWSClient.listAppointments(MailQuery query, int itemsPerPage, int itemOffset).
-- AppointmentCollection IEWSClient.ListAppointments(string folderUri, MailQuery query, int itemsPerPage, int itemOffset).
+- AppointmentCollection IEWSClient.listAppointments(String folderUri, MailQuery query, int itemsPerPage, int itemOffset).

 The following code snippet shows you how to list appointments with paging support.